javieb5186/Horiseon-Accessibility-Optimization/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+I was given a website that was not accessible.
+I made the website accessible as well as inserted comments for new developers to continue on.

 - What was your motivation?
-  My motivation is to make my new client happy.
+  My motivation is to make my new client happy and develop a long lasting relationship.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
   I build this project to better understand accessibility and apply coding practices.